Prostitution in Vietnam: Sex trafficking

 — mostly to China, Malaysia, and Singapore – are subjected to forced prostitution.
 False advertising, debt bondage, passport confiscation, and threats of deportation are tactics commonly used to compel Vietnamese victims into servitude.
 Traffickers increasingly use the internet, gaming sites, and particularly social media to lure potential victims into vulnerable situations; for example, men entice young women and girls with online dating relationships and persuade them to move abroad, then subject them to sex trafficking.

 Many children from impoverished rural areas, and a rising number from middle-class and urban settings, are subjected to sex trafficking.
 Child sex tourists, reportedly from elsewhere in Asia, the United Kingdom and other countries in Europe, Australia, Canada, and the United States, exploit children in Vietnam.

 Portrayal in media

 Miss Saigon

 The protagonist of the 1989 musical Miss Saigon is a Vietnamese prostitute named Kim.
 Echoing the plot of Puccini's opera Madama Butterfly, Kim falls in love with and is left pregnant by a client who is a white American soldier with a wife at home.
 After he has abandoned her for his American wife, Kim realizes her child's father will never return and shoots herself.
 The show drew criticism for promoting the stereotype of a dominant/submissive relationship between a Western man and an Asian prostitute.

-Fuck Miss Saigon

-The 2017 book on the sex trade in Vietnam, written by a working prostitute from the Mekong Delta.
-This is the first account of prostitution in Vietnam by a prostitute.